verweypaolo/tang-nano-9k-matcher/README.md

   order), and reduce (partial consumption of the top order's quantity, for partial fills).
 Two instances of this module (one per side) are instantiated by the matching engine.
-- **`matching_engine.v`** *(logically complete; testbench in progress)** —
+- **`matching_engine.v`** *(complete, tested)* — instantiates `message_rx`
-  instantiates `message_rx` and both `order_book_side` instances.
+  and both `order_book_side` instances.
 On each `messageReady` pulse, routes the order to the correct side, walks the opposite side's book to resolve full or partial fills against one or more resting orders, and rests any unfilled remainder as a new order — or rejects it if that side's book is full.

 ### Why registers instead of BRAM for the order book